Posted on 11/21/2017 at 12:00 AM

 How can you protect yourself and your company?

-Setting common practices for information shared over email and for clicking links and opening files are a must.
+Setting common practices for information shared over email and for clicking links and opening files is a must.
 Knowing that your company (or that most external companies) would never request you to give passwords or other sensitive information over email ensures that users would be skeptical of these types of attacks.

 Inspect links and files BEFORE opening them.
 Ask questions!
 If you receive an “urgent” message from a high-level executive asking for odd information verify with them (preferably in a different channel of communication).